-However, even though Iowa is only home to 4 species of venomous snake, each is capable of injuring or killing someone with a well-timed bite.
-Does this mean that the Iowa outdoors are impossible to enjoy?
+However, even though Iowa is only home to four species of a venomous snake, each is capable of injuring or killing someone with a well-timed bite.
+Does this mean that the Iowa outdoors is impossible to enjoy?
 Of course not!
-Luckily, these venomous snakes are not only rare, but often quite shy as well.
+Luckily, these venomous snakes are not only rare but often quite shy as well.
 With this list, we hope to educate readers about the many wonderful snakes that live in the Hawkeye State, as well as how to identify and protect themselves from the more dangerous ones.
 We hope snake lovers and outdoor adventurers alike will enjoy this list!

 Snakes in Iowa